aboutcode-org/scancode-analyzer/docs/source/how-analysis-is-performed/cases-incorrect-scans.rst

 .. note::

-    Value of ``region_license_error_sub_case`` :- ``lead-in-refs``
+    Value of ``issue_type:classification_id`` :- ``reference-lead-in-or-unknown-refs``

 There are cases where the RULE name begins with ``lead-in_unknown_``, i.e. these are known lead-ins to licenses, so even if the exact license isn't detected, it can be reported that there is a license reference here.

-Here we could add to the Rulebase, the license reference, or as in the example case below, craft a new rule by joining the two existing ones
+Here we could add to the Scancode Rules, the license reference, or as in the example case below, craft a new rule by joining the two existing ones

 Example case:-